kuzzleio/kuzzle/doc/2/api/controllers/document/upsert/index.md

 ## Body properties

-Partial changes to apply to the document.
+- `changes`: partial changes to apply to the document
+- `default`: (optional) fields to add to the document if it gets created

 ---